zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	T_e \gg T_1.
 $$

-This permits us to split the time-averaging process in two steps
+This permits us to split the time averaging process in two steps

 $$ \tag{1p.16}
 \begin{aligned}